 More people are incorporating voluntourism into their travels than ever before.
 Locate places in your own country – or around the world – where help is needed; be sure to select ones that aren’t fraught with peril, of course.
 While there, you and your family can go to work to help out those who are in need, while exploring the surrounding area for fun at the same time.

 Every now and then, you just want to get away – and don’t necessarily want to do a whole lot of actual touring.
 In those cases, it can be quite fun to book a stay at a nice hotel and simply relax as a family for a few days.
 These “staycations” are pressure-free ways to enjoy time away from home with the ones you love the most.

 If there’s a local baseball or sports team that you and your family are especially passionate about, you might want to consider following them to a couple of different cities during your summer vacation.
 If that’s not possible, a stop at their spring training facilities can also be very worthwhile and memorable.

 Agritourism has become extraordinarily popular; staying at a working farm as a family and learning a few tricks of the trade can be a fantastic way to enjoy a summer vacation.
 Whether you head over to Tuscany, Australia or even someplace close to home, the experience of learning a few valuable skills can be absolutely unforgettable.

 Escape to the Countryside

 City dwellers can enjoy low-priced – but exceptionally relaxing – summer vacations simply by fleeing to the countryside for a couple of days.
+Farm stays are actually all the rage right now.
 Find a place where life is slow-paced and where there’s nary a single traffic light, then hunker down for a few days and luxuriate in the experience of being somewhere quiet and peaceful.
 Whether it’s a tiny village or a far-flung ranch, country life can be a welcome change of pace.